 \section{Simulation}

 We performed two sets of numerical experiments.
-The first set used fully synthetic data to demonstrate model performances with a pre-specified $K$ under four trees with decreasing class separation; see Section \ref{sec:sim:synthetic}.
-The second set mimicked our motivating data in terms of sample size and degree of between-class similarities to demonstrate the effectiveness and need for the proposed DDT-LCM with a data-driven choice of $K$; see Section \ref{sec:sim:real}.
+The first set used fully synthetic data to demonstrate model performances under four trees with decreasing class separation; see Section \ref{sec:sim:synthetic}.
+The second set mimicked our motivating data in terms of sample size and degree of class separation to demonstrate the effectiveness for the proposed DDT-LCM with a data-driven choice of $K$; see Section \ref{sec:sim:real}.

-The performance of our model was compared with the following measures of primary interest: accuracy in estimating the class profiles, individual class assignments, and tree structures.
+The performance of our model was compared with the following measures: accuracy in estimating the class profiles, individual class assignments, and tree structures.
 We compared our model with five baseline methods, among which three were variants of the proposed DDT-LCM, and two were based on the commonly used classical Bayesian LCM with independent priors.
-We list all compared models below: (i)``DDT-LCM": the proposed model where the tree is unknown and to be estimated; (ii)``DDT-LCM (true tree)": DDT-LCM with the tree fixed at the true tree structure, (omitting Algorithm \ref{alg:inference}, line 2); (iii) ``DDT-LCM (misspecified tree)": DDT-LCM with the tree fixed at a misspecified structure; (iv)``DDT-LCM (homogeneous var)": DDT-LCM without group-specific variances; (v) ``BayesLCM (heterogeneous var) + HC": Bayesian LCM and independent normal priors on the logit-transformed patterns with group-specific variance parameters, $\cN(0, \sigma_g^2)$ for items in major food group $g$, on the logit-transformed item response probabilities, followed by agglomerative hierarchical clustering (HC) on the estimated class profiles to obtain a tree over the latent classes; (vi) ``BayesLCM (homogeneous var) + HC": the same as model (v) except with a homogeneous variance parameter ($\sigma^2_g= \sigma^2)$.
+We list all compared models below: (i)``DDT-LCM'': the proposed model where the tree is unknown and to be estimated; (ii)``DDT-LCM (true tree)'': DDT-LCM with the tree fixed at the true tree structure, (omitting Algorithm \ref{alg:inference}, line 2); (iii) ``DDT-LCM (misspecified tree)'': DDT-LCM with the tree fixed at a misspecified structure; (iv)``DDT-LCM (homogeneous var)'': DDT-LCM without group-specific variances; (v) ``BayesLCM (heterogeneous var) + HC'': Bayesian LCM and independent normal priors on the logit-transformed patterns with group-specific variance parameters $\sigma_g^2$, followed by agglomerative hierarchical clustering (HC) on the estimated patterns to obtain a tree over the classes; (vi) ``BayesLCM (homogeneous var) + HC'': the same as model (v) except with a homogeneous variance parameter ($\sigma^2_g = \sigma^2)$.
 Method (ii) is designed to show gain in estimation accuracy if the true between-class dependence structure is known.
 Methods (iii) and (v) are to demonstrate the loss in estimation accuracy if the between-class dependence is specified arbitrarily.
 Methods (iv) and (vi) demonstrate the need for flexibe food group-specific variances.